Παρουσίαση/Προβολή

 Each team will present their research findings.
 The presentation can be in many forms, including video / podcast etc.

-- Participation and discussion (10% of the final grade)
+Participation and visits to locations (30% of the final grade)

 Ημερομηνία δημιουργίας